corda/corda-docs-portal/content/en/docs/corda-enterprise/3.3/node-structure.md

     * Does not include the following characters: `,` , `=` , `$` , `"` , `'` , `\`
     * Is in NFKC normalization form
     * Does not contain the null character
-    * Only the latin, common and inherited unicode scripts are supported
+    * Only the Latin, common and inherited unicode scripts are supported

-* The `organisation` field of the name also obeys the following constraints:>
+* The `organisation` field of the name also obeys the following constraints:

-    * No double-spacing>
+    * No double-spacing

         * This is to avoid right-to-left issues, debugging issues when we can’t pronounce names over the phone, and character confusability attacks